bokulich-lab/moshpit-docs/docs/chapters/03_workflows/01_assemble_contigs.md

 ## Step 1 — Assemble reads with MEGAHIT

-MEGAHIT builds a simplified De Bruijn graph from your reads and outputs assembled contigs.
-It is the recommended assembler for most metagenomic datasets.
+[MEGAHIT](#q2-action-assembly--assemble-megahit) builds a simplified De Bruijn graph from your reads and outputs assembled contigs.
+It is the recommended assembler in the [assembly](#q2-plugin-assembly) plugin for most metagenomic datasets.

 `````{tab-set}
 ````{tab-item} With parsl parallelization